How to reuse tuna cans and not waste them: 3 original ideas for the home 🐟♻️

 • A wick

-• Melted wax from old candles or new wax
+• Melted wax from old candles or fresh wax

-• Fragrance oil, if you want something special
+• Fragrance oil, if you want an extra special touch

 • Paint or twine to decorate the outside